MATEMAX

 Venue & Schedule

 All the talks will take place at room 1403 (ground floor) in Pabellon Cero + Infinito building of Facultad de Ciencias Exactas y Naturales, University of Buenos Aires.
+If you are coming by bus or taxi, the most known entrance is Pabellon I, Ciudad Universitaria.
+From there there will be indications on how to get to the conference room.

 Talks' Abstracts